 Hey you, fellow chronic illness warrior, scrolling through your Facebook or Instagram feed and seeing all your friends’ accomplishments and weighing them against your own — feeling as if you’re coming up empty.
 Stop what you’re doing.
 Stop comparing your life experience against someone else’s.
 I promise you that even the most perfect person out there has struggled, he or she just hasn’t posted pictures of sobbing, or statuses about their deepest and darkest moments.

-One of my favorite quotes is “your struggle is not an indication of failure.”
+One of my favorite quotes from The Latest Kate (as she is known on Tumblr, Facebook, Instagram, etc.) is “your struggle is not an indication of failure.”
 Remember that.
 Not everyone shares their struggle, but everyone struggles.
 It is brave to share that your life is not perfect – though it may not be as popular as your cousin’s feed about which winery she and her amazing husband are visiting along the West Coast this weekend, it’s just as true and meaningful.
 You may wonder how one woman could be so perfectly pretty and just stunning, but she may be wondering the same thing about you.
 Just because it’s not talked about does not mean it’s not happening.
 Just because your post of chamomile tea does not acquire as many likes as your college acquaintance’s business trip to the Bahamas does not mean that you are not equally as amazing or awe-inspiring.

 If you’re anything like me, you’ve noticed that since your onset of symptoms and/or diagnoses, people have been dropping out of your life, slowly but surely.
 This does not equate to you being any of the following:

 1. Debbie Downer